Cheesemantice/SpoutcraftMod/README.md

 Working directory: Path/to/SpoutcraftMod/run/server
 Use classpath of module: SpoutcraftMod (IntelliJ-only)
 ```

-__Note:__ The working directories for both Client and Server will need to be created manually in the root of SpoutcraftMod's directory.
-Otherwise you'll get a few errors and will not be able to run it this way.

 ## Build
 __Note:__ If you do not have [Gradle](http://www.gradle.org) installed you can use the gradlew files included with the project in place of 'gradle' in the following command(s).
 If you are using Git Bash, Unix or OS X then use 'gradlew'.
 If you are using Windows then use 'gradlew.bat'.